-Known as "the perfect cone," Mount Mayon has the symmetric conical shape that attracts people near and far to witness its beauty.
-Mayon can be found on the province of Albay on the Bicol Region of the Philippines.
+Known as "The perfect cone," Mount Mayon has the symmetric conical shape that attracts people near and far to witness its beauty.
+Mayon is located in the province of Albay in the Bicol Region of the Philippines.

-Mayon already had erupted 48 times, and I had heard one eruption from my dad's story when he was a young boy.
+Mayon already erupted 48 times and I heard one eruption from my dad's story when he was a young boy.

 Being the most active volcano aside, Mayon was really a beauty.
-I had seen it once and I hope that it won't be the last.
-That was the time when I traveled with dad to his province, the Albay, fixing some paper works that needs to be done for our immigration.
+I had only seen it once and I hope that it won't be the last.
+That was the time when I traveled with dad to his province, Albay while we're fixing some paper works that needs to be done for our immigration.
 I was mesmerized by the Mount Mayon and I remember feeling excited and can't stop smiling when the bus got close to the Mayon (it seems so close) and looks as if it was chasing the bus we we're riding at.
-And just like what my dad told me about his childhood memories living close to Mayon, it really looks like as if Mout Mayon was smoking, I don't know if it was really smoke that was coming out from the beautiful Mayon.
+And just like what my dad told me about his childhood memories living close to Mayon, it really looks like as if Mount Mayon was smoking, I don't know if it was really smoke that was coming out from the beautiful Mayon.